 The EYFS classroom is organised to allow children to explore and learn securely and safely.
-There are areas where the children can be active, be quiet and rest.
+There are areas where the children can be active, be quiet and rest including our reading arches and designated role play areas.
 The classrooms are set up with freely accessible, easily identifiable equipment, which children are encouraged to access independently.
 We have two enclosed outdoor areas which are dedicated to the early years and provide enhanced resources for all 7 areas of learning, creating a positive effect on the children's development.
 Being outdoors offers opportunities for the children to explore, use their senses and be physically active and exuberant.
 The wider school grounds are also regularly accessed as part of our enhanced provision.